vedidev/android-store/README.md

 2. Make the following changes to your AndroidManifest.xml:

+  Add SoomlaApp as the main Application by placing it in the 'application' tag:

+    ```xml
+    <application ...
+                 android:name="com.soomla.store.SoomlaApp">
+    ```

   Add the following permission:

     ```xml
     <uses-permission android:name="com.android.vending.BILLING" />
     ```

-  Add the following code to your 'application' element:
+  Add the following code into your 'application' element:

     ```xml
     <service android:name="com.soomla.billing.BillingService" />